savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 ### Shared memory and docker processes?

-Before proceeding, it's important to note that for memory sharing from dynamic libraries between programs, the system must recognize that the programs are indeed utilizing the same shared libraries.
+Before proceeding, it's important to note that for memory sharing from dynamic libraries between programs, the system must recognize that the programs are indeed loading the same shared libraries.

 This is all pretty clear when all the programs run on the same OS but, what happens with `docker`?